Rich-Harris/butternut/bin/help.md

--i, --input              Input (alternative to <entry file>) -o, --output <output>    Output (if absent, prints to stdout) -m, --sourcemap          Generate sourcemap (`-m inline` for inline map)
+-i, --input              Input (alternative to <entry file>) -o, --output <output>    Output (if absent, prints to stdout) -m, --sourcemap          Generate sourcemap (`-m inline` for inline map) --check                  Parse the output to check it is valid JS

 Examples: